MS in Nursing with Emphasis in Adult Gerontology Clinical Nurse Specialist

-The American Nurses Credentialing Center (ANCC) offers certification as an Adult Gerontology Clinical Nurse Specialist.
+The American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) offer certification as an Adult Gerontology Clinical Nurse Specialist.
 Students who have completed a master’s degree in Nursing in the Adult Gerontology Clinical Nurse Specialist emphasis area are eligible to sit for the exam.

 Students must complete the core course required of the MS in Nursing in addition to coursework for the declared emphasis area.

 |NURSE 7160||Scientific Foundations for Health Sciences||4|

 |NURSE 8170||Public Health, Sociocultural Issues, and Health Policy||3|

 |Emphasis Area Coursework|

 |NURSE 8710||Clinical Management of Acute and Critical Care Problems||3.5|